 They say that in order to become enlightened you have to be willing to lose your mind.

 This is usually understood as a humorous double entendre.
-Because enlightenment is something that transcends the mind.
-The mind can’t grasp or rationally comprehend enlightenment experiences.
-And in order to get there you have to let go of the mind (or ego) – the mental landscape in your head.
-And also because enlightened people are kind of loopy, and their experiences are outside “normal” mental function.
-They are by definition crazy.
+Firstly, the mind can’t grasp or rationally intellectually comprehend enlightenment experiences.
+And in order to get there you have to let go of the mind (or ego) – loosening the mental landscape in your head.
+Secondly, enlightened or realized mystics are kind of loopy unusual people, mostly on account of their unfiltered authenticity, but their experiences and behaviors are generally outside “normal” mental function.
+So by definition, they are considered crazy.
 Get it?

 It’s not that funny…

 Walking this path is very complicated and destabilizing.
 And talking about spiritual experiences is scary.
 Really really scary.
 Even today, in our seemingly progressive era, many who have profound experiences often keep them a secret.
 They don’t tell their friends or family.
 They don’t tell their boyfriends or girlfriends.
 They create fake profiles on facebook, and anonymously join support groups online, so no one in their real life finds out.